awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 + The deregistration delay period elapsed for a request being handled by a target that was deregistered\.
 Increase the delay period so that lengthy operations can complete\.
 + The target is a Lambda function and the response body exceeds 1 MB\.
 + The target is a Lambda function that did not respond before its configured timeout was reached\.
++ The target is a Lambda function that returned an error or the function was throttled by the Lambda service\.

 ### HTTP 503: Service unavailable<a name="http-503-issues"></a>